Robert has 3 hits, 2 RBIs to lead White Sox past A’s 3-2

 BEST POSSIBLE NEWS

-While still concerned for Bassitt, A’s manager Bob Melvin said his team was relieved to learn the righty should recover.
+While still concerned for Bassitt, Melvin said his team was relieved to learn the righty should recover.

 “We got what we considered was good news today so everybody’s in much better spirits in the clubhouse today,” Melvin said.
 “You have to go through certain events in your career, this being on the extreme end, but it’s just going out there and trying to win today’s game.”